Shelf Engine has a plan to reduce food waste at grocery stores, and $12 million in new cash to do it – TechCrunch

 The next item on the agenda for Bede and Kalb is to get insights into secondary sources like imperfect produce resellers or other grocery stores that work as an outlet.

-The business model is already showing results at around 400 stores in the Northwest, according to Kalb and it now has another $12 million in financing to go to market.
+The business model is already showing results at around 400 stores in the Northwest, according to Kalb, and it now has another $12 million in financing to go to market.

 The funds came from Garry Tan’s Initialized and GGV (and GGV managing director Hans Tung has a seat on the company’s board).
 Other investors in the company include Foundation Capital, Bain Capital, 1984 and Correlation Ventures .